0005Demon/transaction-fraud-detection/README.md

 # transaction-fraud-detection

 This project identifies fraudulent invoices using machine learning.
-It extracts invoice data via Azure Form Recognizer, preprocesses it, and predicts fraud using trained models.
+It extracts transaction data via Azure Form Recognizer, preprocesses it, and predicts fraud using trained models.
 A Flask API serves predictions, and a React frontend allows user interaction.

 ---